bkorkut/ft_irc/server/notes.md

 ✅ Fix auto # assumption for CHANNELS

-✅ TOUPPER (komutlar küçük yazınca gitmiyor) (PRIVMSG bir standart hexchat komutu değilmiş) fix/add IP in RPL_WELCOME
+✅ TOUPPER (komutlar küçük yazınca gitmiyor) (PRIVMSG bir standart hexchat komutu değilmiş) ✅ fix/add IP in RPL_WELCOME
-PART needs to send feedback to hexchat/client about user leaving to other users ✅ fix NICK's reply by adding a :prefix check if a "hostname" REPLY is necessarry or nick is sufficient in irc make function sendMsgToAll()
+PART needs to send feedback to hexchat/client about user leaving to other users ✅ fix NICK's reply by adding a :prefix check if a "hostname" REPLY is necessarry or nick is sufficient in irc ✅ make function msgAllUsers()
 ✅ fix netcat ctrl^C (check for POLLHUP) add server.removeUser()
 ✅ Add QUIT